universal-credit-system/wallet/README.md

 * [Community](#community)

 ## What is UCS
 The [Universal Credit System](https://www.universal-credit-system.org) offers a **free digital basic income** for everybody.
-Every day a number of universal credit coins will be granted to all users of the universal credit system client.
-Purpose of this document is to show how you can setup and run the client.
+Every day a number of universal credit coins will be granted to all users of the universal credit system program.
+The purpose of this document is to show how you can setup and run the UCS program.

 ## Technologies used
-The UCS client was written as **linux basic shell (#!/bin/sh)** script.
+The program was written as **linux standard shell (#!/bin/sh)** script.
 The following has been used:
-* **Rasbperry Pi Model B** (Raspberry Pi Model B V1.2)
+* **Rasbperry Pi 3 Model B** (Raspberry Pi Model B V1.2)
 * **Raspbian Buster 10** (Raspbian GNU/Linux 10 (buster))

-Although the script was written on a Raspberry Pi Model B with Raspbian 10, it's not limited to this setup. **You can run it on any machine if you follow the installation instructions!**
+Although the script was written on a Raspberry Pi 3 Model B with Raspbian 10, it's not limited to this setup. **You can run it on any machine if you follow the installation instructions!**

 The script **depends** on below programs that must be installed: